 These coils are not common, but a few may have a thin wire strand swaddled around a thicker wire one.

 If you’re experiencing frequent spitting despite changes to other aspects of the device, this may be something to check.

 Suitability Of The E-Liquid:

-If the tank is more powerful and has larger wicking holes, the E-liquid will vaporise much faster.
+If the tank is more powerful and has larger wicking holes, the e-liquid will

 The O-Ring Seal Is Damaged: